yeowkenggg/2002-HMS-OOP/readme.txt

     3. Copy Relative Path or Copy Path to get the exact file path.
     4. Paste the path in Main.java where the CSV paths are set, ensuring it is formatted correctly as a string.

+**ALL INFORMATION CAN BE FOUND AT: (Project Structure, Installation, Members&Github, Report Revision History, etc.)
-For additional info, go to the markdown file README.md in this folder.
+Go to the markdown file README.md in this folder.
 For a styled version - visit https://github.com/yeowkenggg/2002-HMS-OOP